 As affordable dental care becomes nearly impossible to find in the U.S. and Canada, more and more people are traveling to Mexico for affordable dental care.

-Considering Dental Care in Mexico?
+Considering dental care in Mexico?

 Are you considering going to Mexico for dental work, but don’t know how to go about it?
 My husband and I were in the same situation last year.
 After some research, we decided to go to Los Algodones, which is just over the U.S./ Mexican border about seven miles southwest of Yuma.
-There are over 350 dentists in Algodones within a 10 minute walk from the border.
-On an average January day, thousands of tourists walk across its international border to get affordable dental care, buy prescription drugs, eat great Mexican food and to shop for local wares.
+There are over 350 dentists in Algodones within a 10-minute walk from the border.
+On an average January day, thousands of tourists walk across its international border to get affordable dental care, buy prescription drugs, eat great Mexican food and shop for local wares.